10-3-pursuit/project-startup-challenge-fullstack/README.md

 1. For the `read` of CRUD the team must include both an `Index` view and a `Show` view.

-1. The app may also fetcj 3rd party api data to incorporate into the application.
+1. The app may also fetch 3rd party api data to incorporate into the application.

 1. You must choose at least 2 of these Differentiating Features ( or submit options of your own) outside of the CRUD functionality: